ada-lyn/ada-lyn.github.io/index.md

   <img src="/img/products/helpful_vs_rating_Books.png" width="49.5%" />
 </p>

 This graph may seem a bit strange at first, wondering why people would mostly positively rate reviews with high ratings only.
-However it can easily be explained: on any product it makes sens to assume a user will usually give a positive vote to a review if it is somewhat close to that user opinion on the product.
+However it can easily be explained: on any product it makes sense to assume a user will usually give a positive vote to a review if it is somewhat close to that user opinion on the product.
 And since the average in *Books* is very high, most of the reviews with high ratings will be close to the product average on average, meaning the closer a review's rating is close to the general opinion (= product average), the more likely it is to get positive votes.

 A similar explanation can be applied in a reversed way for reviews with lows ratings that tend to have lower helpful ratio.